 - Staff can spend time on analysing data not creating

-- Makes an impact when each of the accountant’s customers have their own dashboard, because then the accountant becomes really important to the business.
+- Makes an impact when each of the accountant’s customers have their own dashboard analytics, because then the accountant becomes really important to the business.

 But client expectations are more demanding.
 They want easy interactions with their accountants, with improved accessibility.
-Accountants are expected to evolve and ultimately ‘future proof’.
+Accountants are expected to evolve and ultimately ‘future proof’ with IT maturity tools.

-- Embedded automation platform for the standard applications
+- Embedded IT automation platform for the standard applications

 - An easy and dynamic client portal